 5. Mary Orthodox Church

 Mary Orthodox Church at Cheriyapalli is one of the must visit places in Kottayam.
 It is one of the oldest churches in Kerala; the architecture of the building is amazing and well-preserved.
 It marks the arrival of traders from the Western coast (mainly Persia) to the Eastern coast, and when Christianity started to spread its roots in the country.
 The church also has some noteworthy murals portraying both biblical and non-biblical themes.

-Elaveezhapoonchira is a hill station in Kottayam, and the perfect weekend getaway for people coming in from Kochi and Trivandrum.
+Elaveezhapoonchira is another exciting places in Kottayam, and the perfect weekend getaway for people coming in from Kochi and Trivandrum.
 Elaveezha means “leaves that do not fall” and poonchira means “valley”, so basically it is a valley where the leaves do not fall.
 Standing atop the hill station, you can see good portions of the following districts – Idukki, Kottayam, Ernakulam, Alappuzha, Pathanamthitta and Thrissur.

 You can drive up to the hill station if you have a four-wheel drive vehicle, or you can hire a jeep.
 Either way, it is a must visit place in Kottayam as it’s almost paradisal and the landscapes are breathtakingly beautiful.

 7. Poonjar Palace